Take your body type quiz to see how Jicama affects you

 In its native habitat, Jicama is served as street food with lime and a pinch of fiery cayenne.
 Served raw and julien sliced, jicama makes a crunchy addition to salsas and salads.
 Cut into squares, it enhances a fresh fruit salad.
 It can also be cooked as a potato, grilled, stewed, mashed, etc. In Asian cuisine, it is sometimes used as a substitute for water chestnut and paired with grilled fish or sesame oil.
 It is also cooked in soups and stir-fried dishes.

-Learn about the health benefits of Jicama for FREE
+Learn about the health benefits of jicama for FREE

 You'll receive free access to our entire website including